-One-Time Community Grants are short-term grants (under $100,000) that support a wide range of projects in our community, including recovery from, or response to, the COVID-19 pandemic.
+One-Time Community Grants are short-term grants (under $100,000) that support a wide range of projects in our community, including those relating to the COVID-19 pandemic.

 Please review the information below before submitting and application.

 - Your organization must have a registered charitable number from Canada Revenue Agency or be a qualified donee to apply for a Community Grant.
 (This number is required to access the online application form; if you are a qualified donee, please contact us for details on how to access the application form.

 - You may apply for a Community Grant once per calendar year.
 An exception will be made to accept a second application from an organization where it is collaborating with another community non-profit(s).

 - An organization may not apply for any type of Community Grant if it has an outstanding Community Grant (One-Time or Resilient).
 You must submit your final report from your previous Community Grant before submitting a new Community Grant application.*

 - Applying for a Community Grant does not preclude you from applying for a Special Program Grant in the same calendar year, but it must be for a different project.

 Projects must primarily benefit the citizens of Winnipeg.
 Please review our Community Grants Policies & Guidelines [PDF] to ensure your project fits the criteria and our Granting Priorities [PDF].
 If, after reading these guidelines, you have questions about your eligibility, please contact one of our Community Grants Associates before submitting your application.